charanck/ABAC/docs/intial_findings.md

 ### Policy language

     In this project the policies are expressed in a high-level declarative language called Rego, it is built for expressing policies over complex hierarchical data structure.

+## Further analysis required for?

+1. Database schema
+2. How to store the attributes for resource, user and environment
+3. How generate rego policies dynamically